Ionaru/easy-markdown-editor/README.md

   - **allowAtxHeaderWithoutSpace**: If set to `true`, will render headers without a space after the `#`.
 Defaults to `false`.
   - **strikethrough**: If set to `false`, will not process GFM strikethrough syntax.
 Defaults to `true`.
   - **underscoresBreakWords**: If set to `true`, let underscores be a delimiter for separating words.
 Defaults to `false`.
+- **overlayMode**: Pass a custom codemirror [overlay mode](https://codemirror.net/doc/manual.html#modeapi) to parse and style the Markdown during editing.
+  - **mode**: A codemirror mode object.
+  - **combine**: If set to `false`, will *replace* CSS classes returned by the default Markdown mode.
+Otherwise the classes returned by the custom mode will be combined with the classes returned by the default mode.
+Defaults to `true`.
 - **placeholder**: If set, displays a custom placeholder message.
 - **previewClass**: A string or array of strings that will be applied to the preview screen when activated.
 Defaults to `"editor-preview"`.
 - **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
 Used when user previews.